WisdmLabs/Product-Enquiry-For-WooCommerce/readme.txt

 8. Form to submit the inquiry

 == Changelog ==

+= 3.2.5.1 =
+* Fix:      Added support for the Beacon code to handle customer queries, available only in the backend settings of PE Free.
+* Tweak:    Compatibility with WooCommerce 10.3.5 ensured.

 = 3.2.5 =
 * Feature:  Added support beacon code for customer queries.